JonasFrey96/Visual-Odom-Pipeline/README.md

 ## Running the Code:
-0. Navigate to the desired location in the terminal where the repository should be clonde.
+0. Navigate to the desired location in the terminal where the repository should be cloned.

 1. Clone the repository
 ```